 If you are bringing a securities claim against your broker or broker-dealer, it is imperative that you have the best FINRA arbitration attorney by your side.

 You need strong legal representation so that you can recover full compensation for your investment losses.
 To support your claim, your lawyer may bring in an expert witness to testify.
-When utilized properly, expert witnesses can provide very valuable support your case
+When utilized properly, expert witnesses can provide very valuable support for your case.

 Securities Claims: What is an Expert Witness?

 An expert witness is a person who has some type of specialized, often highly technical knowledge or experience that is relevant to the case at hand.
-In securities fraud claims that go in front of FINRA arbitration panels, an expert witness may be used in a variety of different ways.
+For securities fraud claims that are presented to FINRA arbitration panels, an expert witness may be used in a variety of different ways.

 Expert Witnesses Play Several Different Roles in Securities Claims